As If The Past Is An Answer

 ✷

 Born in 1941 in Osaka during Japanese colonial rule, Grace M. Cho’s mother Koonja ‘returned’ at the age of four to Korea, a place she had never been.
 Likely the child of forced laborers from Gyeongsang province, Japanese was her first language.
 In September of that year, less than a month after liberation, the U.S. military occupation of Korea began.
 Koonja is four years old when the Korean War—the first military conflict of the so-called Cold War—breaks out in 1950, and she will lose half her family by the age of twenty.
-Years later, she will marry a U.S. officer 25 years her senior, and move with her two children to his hometown Chehalis, a white rural town in Washington—a place, as Cho writes in her memoir Tastes Like War, ‘we were never meant to survive’.
+Years later, she will marry a U.S. officer 25 years her senior, and move with her two children to his hometown Chehalis, a white rural town in Washington—a place, as Cho writes in her memoir Tastes like War, ‘we were never meant to survive’.
 Koonja leaves Korea for the last time in 1976 and never returns.

 Cho’s first book, Haunting the Korean Diaspora (2008), focuses on the figure and construction of the yanggongju (a derogatory term used to refer to Korean sex workers who worked in the U.S. military camptowns), and her mother’s subsequent erasure as a ‘war bride’ upon immigration to the United States.
 A disavowed and exiled figure continuous with comfort women, although rendered very differently in the South Korean imaginary, the yanggongju is ‘the vehicle for the migration of trauma’ of the Korean War and U.S-Korea relations across both generational and geographic borders.
 Her migration to the U.S. entails her disappearance—or what Cho refers to as her ‘entombment’—into the military bride, often cast as a ‘successfully’ assimilated Asian.
 The ghost that haunts the Korean diaspora (and in this haunting, constitutes it) resides in the silent/silenced interstices of U.S. domestic life: the family, arguably the most intimate, formative, decisive, and guarded of sites.
 Indeed, if the Forgotten War is the historical condition of possibility for Korean diaspora, Cho points out, its psychic condition is one of ‘enforced forgetting’.
 For, once ‘forgotten,’ the devastation of the Korean War is already ‘lost’ by virtue of its naming, compounding the devastation wrought by the conflict itself.